- There are multiple aspects to SNIPER pricing

 - In addition to the Service, MobileDigital will make available to the client data collection and reporting tools when applicable.

 - All upgrades and maintenance to servers where security patches are required will happen outside of work hours and we ensure that no user is logged in to minimise impact, these occur irregularly and are applied as soon as they become available.
 All software upgrades and services impacted are notified by email and again we wait until there is not campaign or user before applying a software upgrade.
 Issues pertaining to Network and terminating services and outages from these services are out of our control but we always inform clients if there is a service issue on the telco terminating network as soon as we are aware of it.
+Please see our SLA for more information

 - MobileDigital will indemnify the client for any reasonable loss, liability or cost suffered or incurred by the client in connection with a claim by the client except if such loss, liability or cost is caused by the clients failure to comply with this Agreement, or beyond MobileDigital’s control.